RaresRacsan/PlainTextEditor/SECURITY.md

 ## Thank You!

-We appreciate your help in keeping **TextEditor** safe and secure.
+We appreciate your help in keeping **PlainTextEditor** safe and secure.
 Responsible disclosure of vulnerabilities helps ensure that we can protect our users and prevent potential damage from malicious exploitation.